Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Experiments

 \subsubsection{Choice of Training Objective}

-Once we have established that random negatives are more effective than labeled negatives to train the blocker, we now want to find out which objective function should the blocker be trained on to maximize recall and progressive F1 scores of the overall system.
-We compare our Contrastive objective, defined in Equation \ref{eq:contrast}, with two other objectives:
+Once we have established that random negatives are more effective than labeled negatives, we evaluate the objective function to train the blocker for maximizing recall.
+We compare our Contrastive objective, defined in Equation~\ref{eq:contrast}, with two other objectives: